zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/deploy-byoc-aws/create-eks-role.md

 #### Create inline policies{#create-inline-policies}

 The following table lists the policies that need to be added as customer inline policies.
-You can click the item in the **Permissions** column to view the required permissions.
+Click the item in the **Permissions** column of the table to view the required permissions.

 <table>
    <tr>